13 Types of Owls in North Carolina

 13. Spotted Owl

 The Spotted Owl is mostly nocturnal and prefers to hunt during the night.
 Its diet consists mainly of small mammals such as voles, mice, squirrels, and some insects.
-The Spotted Owl can be found in woodlands and forests in the eastern part of North Carolina.
+The Spotted Owl can be found in woodlands and forests in eastern North Carolina.
 It typically lives in areas with dense foliage and plenty of roosting trees.

 Leave a Reply